 For legal name and gender of record changes:

 - To change your legal name at UT, you must submit a Change of Name Request form along with the appropriate documentation.
 For more information is available on the One Stop Contact Update page.

 - To change your gender on record in Banner, students must submit appropriate documentation to Katherine Abbot (firstname.lastname@example.org), Associate Registrar.
 “Appropriate documentation” could be a copy of a legal document indicating gender or a letter from their primary care physician/mental health provider.
 If you have any questions, please contact Katherine at the above email.

-- Banner, MyUTK, and Canvas: To request the use of a preferred name (no legal documentation is required), follow these step-by-step instructions to change your name through MyUTKand submit the request.
-This Banner request should update with MyUTK and Canvas within 48 hours.
-Please contact OIT (865-974-9900) if your preferred name does not update within 48 hours on Canvas.
+- Banner, MyUTK, and Canvas: To request the use of a chosen name (no legal documentation is required), follow these step-by-step instructions to change your name through MyUTKand submit the request.
+This request should feed into Banner, MyUTK, and Canvas within 48 hours.
+Please contact OIT (865-974-9900) if your chosen name does not update within 48 hours on Canvas.

-FYI: Once the preferred first name has been established, the student is responsible for confirming with their instructors the existence and use of the preferred first name on respective class rosters.
-The Pride enter is happy to help you Official, external communications such as financial aid reporting, official transcripts, billing and similar documents will continue to display an individual’s legal name.
+FYI: Once the chosen first name has been established, the student is responsible for confirming with their instructors the existence and use of the chosen first name on respective class rosters.
+Unfortunately external communications such as financial aid reporting, official transcripts, billing and similar documents, etc. will continue to display an individual’s legal name.
 The name on your FASFA (application for federal financial aid) must match the legal name in the student information system in order for aid to be processed.

 - UTK Directory: To change your name in the UTK Directory, students must update their “Known As” name with OneStop.
 Employees/faculty/staff need to go to their department of employment and ask them to update your “Known As” name in IRIS.